akhepcat/Miscellaneous/README.md

   * do-chroot   - chroot into native or foreign architecture filesystems with ease
   * dummyX - like fakeX, but using built-in xorg support
   * fakex       - sets up a virtual xwindow session suitable for VNC connectivity
+  * gen-strong-pw - uses word lists in /usr/share/dict to generate a random selection of words to build a pass-phrase
   * gh          - "[g]rep [h]osts" is dumb.
 But I have a specific use for it
   * git-updates - stupid recursive git repo updater, useful if you have lots of repos
   * grouper-M-build.sh - hacked up copy of the build script for Nexus 7 wifi, aka grouper